Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model

 We find that for WASP-43b, the temperature in the deep layers is steadily evolving during the full \SI{12000}{\day} simulation.
-The rate of temperature change drops from approximately $\SI{0.5}{\K\per\day}$ to approximately $\SI{0.05}{\K\per\day}$ at the end of the simulation, while slowly converging.
-This process of cooling exerts initially a temperature inversion in the temperature profile of WASP-43b, which is subsequently smoothed out once the deep cooling becomes less efficient (see Fig.~\ref{fig:temp_evol}, right panel).
-The decaying rate of cooling in the deep layers forecasts a final cool adiabat of $\Theta_\mathrm{ad}\approx\SI{1000}{\K}$.
+The rate of temperature change drops from approximately $\SI{1.5}{\K\per\day}$ to approximately $\SI{0.05}{\K\per\day}$ at the end of the simulation, while slowly converging.
+This process of cooling results in an almost isothermal temperature profile in the photosphere of WASP-43b, which is subsequently changing into a more pronounced temperature inversion once the deep cooling becomes less efficient (see Fig.~\ref{fig:temp_evol}, right panel).
+The decaying rate of cooling in the deep layers forecasts a final cool adiabat of $\Theta_\mathrm{ad}\approx\SI{700}{\K}$.

-The temperature in the initially cool WASP-43b simulation matches the nominal WASP-43b simulation down to a pressure of $\approx \SI{20}{\bar}$.
-We note that the deep layers of the initially cool WASP-43b simulation (below $\approx \SI{20}{\bar}$) are still slowly heating towards the final state of the nominal WASP-43b simulation.
+The temperature evolution of the initially cool WASP-43b simulation overlaps with the temperature evolution of the nominal simulation.
+However, the later states of the nominal WASP-43b including the thermal inversion matches the initially cold simulation fairly well.
 We therefore find that the evolution of the temperature of the initially cold WASP-43b simulation confirms the independence of the final state of the deeper atmosphere of WASP-43b on initial conditions.

 HD~209458b, on the other hand, appears to maintain its initial temperature profile in the deep layers (see Fig.~\ref{fig:temp_evol}, left panel).
-The temperature constantly decreases with a rate varying around $\SI{0.02\pm0.02}{\K\per\day}$.
+The temperature constantly decreases with a rate varying around $\SI{0.1\pm0.1}{\K\per\day}$.
 Furthermore, we see that the deep temperature evolution is similar for the hot initial temperature profile, yielding very low values for the temperature decay in time.
 A perfect initial guess by chance is therefore impossible.
 We therefore conclude that we could not reach temperature convergence in the deep layers of HD~209458b within 12000 days.
 This outcome, while \enquote{negative,} is of significance for other studies that have already published temperature maps of HD~209458b.

-The temperature in the isothermally initialized HD~209458b simulation slowly develops a tendency towards a hotter state in the deep layers.
-It is not possible to predict whether the final state of the temperature in the deep layers of these simulations will indeed be adiabatic.
-We can, however, confirm that the deep layers of this simulation heat up towards such a state, in line with the findings of \citet{Sainsbury-Martinez2019Inflation}.